voorhoede/hike-one/README.md

 `./scripts/deploy.sh`.

 ### Pull request
-Pull requests are build each time a new pull request is created or an existing PR is updated.
+Pull requests are built each time a new pull request is created or an existing PR is updated.
 The pull request number is in the url. e.g.: `pr-303.hike.one`.
+You can click through to the pull request URL from the PR page in github.

 ### Staging
  Code pushed to the **master** branch at github will trigger a deployment to